Make your fridge more efficient – or buy an efficient new one

 - Bread and other baked goods (but throw out the entire item if there are signs of mold).

-The thing to keep in mind here (it bears repeating) is that for nearly the entirety of human history, refrigerators didn’t exist, and with a little common sense people got by without suffering
+The thing to keep in mind here (it bears repeating) is that for nearly the entirety of human history, refrigerators didn’t exist, and with a little common sense people got by without suffering or getting poisoned.

 Curing bad fridge habits